fabric8io/fabric8/quickstarts/jms/README.md

 Build and Deploy the Quickstart
 -------------------------------

-1. Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured:
+* Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured:

         admin=admin,admin

-    If some other user is configured you will need to modify the 'activemq' bean in src/main/resources/OSGI-INF/blueprint/camel-context.xml to use the user defined in etc/users.properties.
+* As demo uses AMQ Camel component, we need to provide the connection factory configuration as well.
+For that copy `src/main/resources/etc/org.fusesource.mq.fabric.cf-default.cfg` to the 'etc/' directory of the distribution.
+    Also, if you don't use default admin/admin credentials, change the configuration file appropriately.

 * Change your working directory to `jms` directory.
 * Run `mvn clean install` to build the quickstart.
 * Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).

-* In the JBoss Fuse console, enter the following command:
+* In the JBoss Fuse console, enter the following commands:

-        osgi:install -s mvn:org.jboss.quickstarts.fuse/jms/<project version>

-* Fuse should give you an id when the bundle is deployed
+        features:addurl mvn:org.jboss.quickstarts.fuse/jms/6.1.0.redhat-SNAPSHOT/xml/features
+        features:install quickstart-jms

 * You can check that everything is ok by issuing  the command:

         osgi:list

-   your bundle should be present at the end of the list
+   your bundle (with all other dependencies) should be present at the end of the list

-Use the bundle
+Use the demo
 --------------

 To use the application be sure to have deployed the quickstart in Fuse as described above.
 Successful deployment will create and start a Camel route in Fuse.